sguzunov/docs/docs/glue42-concepts/99_glue42-platform-features/platform-features.md

 **Configuration**

 The jump list can be enabled, disabled and configured globally and per app.
-The [application configuration](../../developers/configuration/application/index.html) will override the global [system configuration](../../developers/configuration/system/index.html).
+The [app configuration](../../developers/configuration/application/index.html) will override the global [system configuration](../../developers/configuration/system/index.html).

 To configure the jump list system-wide, use the `"jumpList"` property of the `"windows"` top-level key in the `system.json` file of [**Glue42 Enterprise**](https://glue42.com/enterprise/).
 The following is the default system jump list configuration: